Free Printable Cleaning Planner

 - Wash pet bowls

-- Take things off of counters & wipe clean (including backsplash)
+- Take things off of counters & wipe clean (including the backsplash)

 - Clean oven, stove, & microwave